 I'm still enjoying painting scenes from Capitola well after the plein-air event.

-I had so many good pictures from my five days in Capitola that it is was obvious to just keep going with those scenes.
+I had so many good pictures from my five days in Capitola that it was obvious to just keep going with those scenes.
 Even after I returned home, the images and beauty of the little town were swimming in my mind.

 A hidden gem with manicured lawns and a serene setting.
 This Grecian structure is a mini version of the Palace of Fine Arts.